Philip-robinson/flask-test/README.md

 This does not need the list __"Comprehension"__ as the value being returned is already a dict.
 ### index.py

-This is the file that is the controler (in mvc style) it contains 4 functions 2 of which produce web pages and two are API end points producing json.
+This is the file that is the controler (in an MVC way) it contains 4 functions 2 of which produce web pages and two of which are API end points producing json.

 These are very simple, and what I like is that like Spring in the java world the urls are